SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A protocol is a set of rules that allows transmitting messages via a medium.
 Protocols are often layered to produce a protocol stack.
 While the medium over which a message may be transferred for a protocol may be an actual medium, in protocol stacks the medium is merely a lower protocol.
+In protocol stacks, the only truly physical medium is the lowest layer.
 A message in any protocol typically consists of some headers/metadata and a payload.
 A protocol data unit is the fundamental unit a protocol transmits, i.e. its message.
 If a protocol is acting as a medium for a higher layer in a protocol stack, a service data unit is the payload of the protocol data unit of the current protocol, which IS the protocol data unit of the higher layer.